mariohernandez/mariohernandezio/src/blog/vitejs.md

 ## 2. Restructure the project {id=restructure}

 The out of the box Vite project structure is a good start for us.
 However, we need to make some adjustments so we can adopt the Atomic Design methodology.
-This is today's standards and will work well with our component-driven development workflow.
+This is today's standards and will work well with our [Component-driven Development](https://drewl.com/blog/what-is-component-driven-development/){target=_blank rel=noopener} workflow.
 At a high level, this is the current project structure:

 {% raw %}